Skip to Content

 Tell them a friend is joining you at camp or a spouse is waiting at the trailhead.
 Say you’re hiking out today, even if you aren’t, and don’t tell strangers on the trail where you’re camping.
 You response and its percentage of truthfulness will likely change from asker to asker (I’m more likely to be honest with other female hikers and backpackers than with groups of men, for example), but trust your gut and err on the side of caution.

-Carry a Cell Phone or Emergency Communication Device
+5. Carry a Cell Phone or Emergency Communication Device

 Spotty service?
 Keep an eye on your phone, occasionally checking to see if you have bars, which will often be at high points or vistas.
 Even if you aren’t messaging anyone, it can be helpful to be aware of where it was that you last had cell service in case you do need to ask for help.
+Thankfully, more recent Apple iPhones allow you to send satellite messages free of charge.

-Be Familiar with Surrounding Trails
+6. Be Familiar with Surrounding Trails

 Wherever you’re hiking, study maps before you head out and carry a physical copy with you when you go.
-It can be immensely helpful, but also offer peace of mind, if you know where side trails and trailheads other than the ones you’re planning to use are located in case you need to make an exit.
+It can be immensely helpful, but also offer peace of mind when you know where side trails and trailheads other than the ones you’re planning to use are located in case you need to make an unplanned exit.
 Whether you’ve twisted your ankle, are running low on food, are getting creepy vibes from another hiker, or just aren’t enjoying your hike, it can be helpful to know the fastest route back to civilization.

-Hike with a Dog
+7. Hike with a Dog

-Know Your Stuff
+8. Know Your Stuff

-And maybe most importantly, be prepared and know your stuff.
+Maybe most importantly, be prepared and know your stuff.
 If you’re going to head out on a multi-day solo backpacking trip, make sure you’ve done your research, double-check that you have everything you need, and are prepared for every eventuality.
 After all, if you’re hiking with others, you’ll have someone else to bounce ideas off of, ask for advice, and assist with pitching a tent or getting help in an emergency.
-If it’s just you, you need to know how to treat a twisted ankle, find your way if you get turned around, pitch your tent, and make it back to the trailhead in one piece.
-So do your research and be prepared before you head out on your own.

 You should also be wary of the top three causes of death in the outdoors–heart disease, drowning, and falls–and be extra cautious around water and cliffs when you’re solo backpacking or hiking (not much you can do about heart disease, unfortunately).